Cloudlock/marshmallow/docs/upgrading.rst

 Two changes must be made to make your custom fields compatible with version 2.0.

-- The `_deserialize <marshmallow.fields.Field._deserialize>` method of custom fields now receives ``attr`` (the key corresponding to the value to be deserialized) and the raw input ``data`` as arguments.
+- The `_deserialize <marshmallow2.fields.Field._deserialize>` method of custom fields now receives ``attr`` (the key corresponding to the value to be deserialized) and the raw input ``data`` as arguments.
-- Custom fields should raise :exc:`ValidationError <marshmallow.exceptions.ValidationError>` in their `_deserialize` and `_serialize` methods when a validation error occurs.
+- Custom fields should raise :exc:`ValidationError <marshmallow2.exceptions.ValidationError>` in their `_deserialize` and `_serialize` methods when a validation error occurs.

 .. code-block:: python

-    from marshmallow import fields, ValidationError
+    from marshmallow2 import fields, ValidationError
-    from marshmallow.exceptions import UnmarshallingError
+    from marshmallow2.exceptions import UnmarshallingError

     # In 1.0, an UnmarshallingError was raised
     class PasswordField(fields.Field):